 - Your high school transcript

-To request your records from another school or physician, you must fill out a Authorization for Release of Information form.
-You may come into our office to fill one out.
-You will need to have the fax number of the place you are requesting information from so that we can fax it for you.
+To request your records from another school or physician, you must fill out a Authorization for Release of Information form, which we have available, if needed.

 The Integrated Student Health Center offers immunizations for those student who may be missing vaccinations.